nfeldl/nfeldl.github.io/join.md

 ---
 layout: article
 title: join
+order: 5
 ---

-We are always looking for motivated, qualified, and collaborative researchers to join our group.
-If you are interested in pursuing quantitative research in atmospheric or climate dynamics at the University of California, Santa Cruz, email [Nicole Feldl](https://eps.ucsc.edu/faculty/index.php?uid=nfeldl) a brief statement of your research background and interests and include your CV and, if you are a student, transcript.
+We are always glad to hear from researchers interested in pursuing quantitative, computational research in atmospheric or climate dynamics at the University of California, Santa Cruz.
+To get in touch, email [Nicole Feldl](https://eps.ucsc.edu/faculty/index.php?uid=nfeldl) a brief statement of your research background and interests, your CV, and your transcript (unless you are applying for a postdoc).
 Please also review the [group participation guide][guide].

 <h2 class="normal">For prospective graduate students</h2>